rom1v/gphat.github.io/_posts/2015-01-25-why-garbage-collection.markdown

 # The Tip Of The Iceberg

 The above should give you some reasonable undersatnding of why GC is such a Big Deal™.
 Java catches shit for being complicated in this regard.
 This is a tradeoff of complexity for customization!
 Even your friendly neighbordhood scripting languages make use of garbage collection and the effects can be surprising.
 In the future, we'll spend more time discussing garbage collection!

+# Changelog

+* Added point about JavaScript's guts from Kaushik Srenevasan